CyberFlameGO/svnpython/Doc/library/decimal.rst

       >>> Decimal(2).fma(3, 5)
       Decimal('11')

-      .. versionadded:: 2.6

    .. method:: is_canonical()

       Return :const:`True` if the argument is canonical and :const:`False` otherwise.
 Currently, a :class:`Decimal` instance is always canonical, so this operation always returns :const:`True`.

-      .. versionadded:: 2.6

    .. method:: is_finite()

       Return :const:`True` if the argument is a finite number, and :const:`False` if the argument is an infinity or a NaN.

-      .. versionadded:: 2.6

    .. method:: is_infinite()

       Return :const:`True` if the argument is either positive or negative infinity and :const:`False` otherwise.

-      .. versionadded:: 2.6

    .. method:: is_nan()

       Return :const:`True` if the argument is a (quiet or signaling) NaN and :const:`False` otherwise.

-      .. versionadded:: 2.6

    .. method:: is_normal()

-      Return :const:`True` if the argument is a *normal* finite non-zero number with an adjusted exponent greater than or equal to *Emin*.
+      Return :const:`True` if the argument is a *normal* finite number.
 Return :const:`False` if the argument is zero, subnormal, infinite or a NaN.
-Note, the term *normal* is used here in a different sense with the :meth:`normalize` method which is used to create canonical values.

-      .. versionadded:: 2.6

    .. method:: is_qnan()

       Return :const:`True` if the argument is a quiet NaN, and :const:`False` otherwise.

-      .. versionadded:: 2.6

    .. method:: is_signed()

       Return :const:`True` if the argument has a negative sign and :const:`False` otherwise.
 Note that zeros and NaNs can both carry signs.

-      .. versionadded:: 2.6

    .. method:: is_snan()

       Return :const:`True` if the argument is a signaling NaN and :const:`False` otherwise.

-      .. versionadded:: 2.6

    .. method:: is_subnormal()

       Return :const:`True` if the argument is subnormal, and :const:`False` otherwise.
-A number is subnormal is if it is nonzero, finite, and has an adjusted exponent less than *Emin*.

-      .. versionadded:: 2.6

    .. method:: is_zero()

       Return :const:`True` if the argument is a (positive or negative) zero and :const:`False` otherwise.

-      .. versionadded:: 2.6

    .. method:: ln([context])

       Return the natural (base e) logarithm of the operand.
 The result is correctly rounded using the :const:`ROUND_HALF_EVEN` rounding mode.

-      .. versionadded:: 2.6

    .. method:: log10([context])

       Return the base ten logarithm of the operand.
 The result is correctly rounded using the :const:`ROUND_HALF_EVEN` rounding mode.

-      .. versionadded:: 2.6

    .. method:: logb([context])